axelarnetwork/webdocs/docs/setup/basic.md

 # Basic management of your Axelar node

 Stop your node, backup your chain data, resume your node.
-Check your AXL balance, get AXL tokens from the faucet, send AXL tokens.
+Check your AXL balance, get AXL tokens from the faucet.

 ## Prerequisites